leewc/leewc.github.io/_posts/articles/2016-06-16-how-to-set-up-virtual-disk-encryption-linux.md

 ---
 title: How to Set Up Virtual Disk Encryption on GNU/Linux that Unlocks at Boot
-excerpt: Tutorial on an encrypted container on Debian that unlocks at boot with cryptsetup and dm-crypt
+# excerpt Tutorial on an encrypted container on Debian that unlocks at boot with cryptsetup and dm-crypt
 modified:
 tags: [tutorial, ubuntu, linux, debian, encryption]
 image: